guidoism/escape/inspiration/jonesforth.md

 for our return stack.

 I've got two macros which just wrap up the details of using %ebp for the return stack.
-You use them as for example "PUSHRSP %eax" (push %eax on the return stack) or "POPRSP %ebx" (pop top of return stack into %ebx).
+You use them as for example "PUSHRSP %eax" (push %eax on the return stack) or "`POPRSP %ebx`" (pop top of return stack into %ebx).

     /* Macros to deal with the return stack. */